Power Grid: Background

-Game play
+Gameplay

 The game comes with a double-sided board with a map of the United States on one side and Germany on the other.
-Each map has six regions, containing cities with connections of various costs between them.
+Both maps have six regions each, with the regions containing cities with possible connections of various costs between them.
 The number of regions used is based on the number of players.
 The map is a key strategic component, since some areas have generally higher connection costs than others.

 Power Grid is played in rounds.
 Each round has five phases:

 The game ends when one player builds a fixed number of cities, and the winner is the player who can supply electricity to the most cities with his network.
 In case of a tie, the player with the most money wins.
 If that results in a tie, the player with the most cities is the winner.

 Power Grid is further divided into three steps.
 In step one eight power plants are visible to players, arranged in two rows of four based on reverse value.
 The first row (the least- valuable plants) is available for bidding.
 Only the first slot of a city may be connected.
 Step two begins when a player builds a set number of cities, determined by the number of players.
 The least-valuable available plant is removed from the game, and the second city slots are available for connection.
 Step three begins when the step-three card comes up in the power-plant deck after being initially placed at the bottom of the deck, and the least-valuable available plant is removed from the game.
 The available-power-plant pool is down to six, and the remaining-power-plant deck is shuffled to make a new draw deck.